mvolkmann/blog/src/smalltalk/22-control-flow.md

 inlining the code within the block and avoiding the need to send the `value` message.
 So it is more efficient to use blocks.
+TODO: But does it make a difference if the value is a literal like a number or string?

 The `Object` instance method `caseOf:` is similar to the `switch` statement in other programming languages.